-- r.
-Alcohol.
-"Alcohol" shall mean that substance known as ethyl alcohol, hydrated oxide of ethyl or spirit of wine which is commonly produced by the fermentation or distillation of grain, starch, molasses, sugar, potatoes or other substances including all dilutions and mixtures of these substances. - 2.
-Bureau.
-"Bureau" shall mean the Bureau of Alcoholic Beverages within the Department of Finance and Administration. - 3.
-Catering.
-"Catering" shall mean service of liquor with or without food by clubs, having the catering privilege, to groups of nonmembers at a prearranged function. - 4.
+- 2. Bureau.
+"Bureau" shall mean the Bureau of Alcoholic Beverages within the Department of Finance and Administration. - Z. Catering.
+"Catering" shall mean service of liquor with or without food by clubs, having the catering privitege, to groups of nonmembers at a prearranged function. - 4.
 Commission.
 "Commission" shall mean the State Liquor Commission. - 5.
 Corporation.
 "Corporation" shall mean a corporation organized and incorporated under the laws of this State or authorized to transact business within this State.

-- 6. Intoxicating liquor.
-"Intoxicating liquor" shall have the same meaning as the word "liquor." - 7.
+Intoxicating liquor. $5 \longrightarrow 6$ Intoxicating liquor" shall have the same meaning as the word "liquor."

 Licensee.
-"Licensee" shall mean the person to whom a license of any kind is issued by the commission. - 8.
+"Licensee" shall mean the person to whom a license of any kind is issued by the commission.

+d. icer / -> 8.
 Licensed establishments.
 "Licensed establishments" shall mean premises licensed to sell spirituous, vinous or malt beverages for consumption on or off the licensed premises as defined in this section.
-Licensed establishments shall consist of the following defined premises: - A. Airline.
-"Airline" shall mean any person operating regularly scheduled intrastate or interstate passenger air transportation. - B. Bottle Club.
-"Bottle club" shall mean any person operating a premise for social and recreational activities and in which members or guests provide their own alcoholic beverages, and where no alcoholic beverages are sold on the premises.
-To qualify for a license or renewal thereof under this Title, a bottle club shall maintain a suitable club house, hall or quarters for the use of members and guests, charge and collect annual dues from its members on a regular basis in conformance with its bylaws or charge an admission fee to members or to the general public and conform to the rules and regulations of the State Liquor Commission. - C. Civic auditorium.
+Licensed establishments shall consist of the following defined premises:

+A. Airline.
+"Airline" shall mean any person operating regularly scheduled intrastate or interstate passenger air transportation.

+- B. Bottle Club.
+"Bottle Club" shall mean any person operating a premise for social and recreational activities and in which members or guests provide their own alcoholic beverages, and where no alcoholic beverages are sold on the premises.
+To qualify for a license or renewal thereof under this Title, a bottle club shall maintain a suitable club house, hall or quarters for the use of members and guests, charge and collect annual dues from its members on a regular basis in conformance with its bylaws or charge an admission fee to members or to the general public and conform to the rules and regulations of the State Liquor Commission.
+C. Civic Auditorium.
 "Civic auditorium" shall mean a municipal or county owned and operated auditorium or civic center. - D. Club.
 "Club" shall mean any reputable group of individuals incorporated and operating in a bona fide manner solely for objects of recreational, social, patriotic or fraternal nature and not for pecuniary gain.
-To qualify for license or any renewal thereof under this Title a club shall, for at least one year immediately preceding application therefor, have been in continuous operation and existence, regularly occupied as owner or lessee a suitable clubhouse or quarters for use of members, held regular meetings, conducted its business through officers regularly elected, and charged and collected dues from elected members, except that any veterans' organization in the State having a charter from a national veterans' organization shall be exempted from the one-year requirement, provided it has been established for not less than 3 months. - (1) Club member.
-"Club member" shall mean a person who, whether as a charter member or admitted in accordance with the bylaws of the club, has become a bona fide member and who maintains membership in good standing by payment of dues in a bona fide manner in accordance with bylaws and whose name and address is entered on the list of members, and no person who does not have full club privileges shall be considered a bona fide member. - E. Dining cars.
+To qualify for license or any renewal thereof under this Title a club shall, for at least one year immediately preceeding application therefor, have been in continuous operation and existence, regularly occupied as owner or lessee a suitable clubhouse or quarters for use of members, held regular meetings, conducted its business through officers regularly elected, and charged and collected dues from elected members, except that any veterans' organization in the State having a charter from a national veterans' organization shall be exempted from the one-year requirement, provided it has been established for not less than 3 months.

+(1) Club member.
+"Club member" shall mean a person who, whether as a charter member or admitted in accordance with the bylaws of the club, has become a bona fide member and who maintains membership in good standing by payment of dues in a bona fide manner in accordance with bylaws and whose name and address is entered on the list of members, and no person who does not have full club privileges shall be considered a bona fide member.

+E. Dining cars.
 "Dining cars" and "cars supplying food" shall mean and include cars in which food is prepared and served and also other cars, for accommodations in which an extra charge is made, in which food is served from a dining car or from a car supplying food in the same train.